Sunday, 30 November 2025

 told to demurely fast and when to eat.

-For God still spoke to her oft while in dreams,
+God still spoke to her often while in dreams,

 when she was awake she could hear his sound—